Hiab launches new super heavy loader crane

-Hiab, part of Cargotec, has launched a new 110 tonne metre super heavy loader crane, the HIAB iQ.1188 HiPro.
+Hiab, part of Cargotec, has launched a new 110 tonne-metre super heavy loader crane, the Hiab iQ.1188 HiPro.

 “Our customers want big cranes that are suited for a great variety of tasks in a smaller crane package to increase flexibility, reduce operating costs and improve fuel efficiency.
 We are proud to have launched our biggest Hiab crane to date,” said Marcel Boxem, director of product management, loader cranes heavy and super heavy at Hiab.

-“The HIAB iQ.1188 HiPro is the first in the iQ. range that will set a new standard for precise manoeuvres and high speeds, and personalised settings to improve productivity,” he said.
+“The Hiab iQ.1188 HiPro is the first in the iQ. range that will set a new standard for precise manoeuvres and high speeds, and personalised settings to improve productivity,” he said.
 “At the same time, the new features we are introducing are also making crane operation safer for the operator and the surroundings.”

-SPACEevo control system
+SpaceEvo control system

 It is possible for the operator to personalise settings like speed and crane reaction.

-The crane features the DLC-S stabilisation program.
+Also featured is the DLC-S stabilisation program.
 Using the remote control, operators can simulate the stabilisation capacity that the crane will have in a certain position and with the stabilisers opened.